alexandreday/tsne_visual/README.md

 # Why this wrapper ?
 During the course of a research project I ended up using t-SNE quite a bit for large datasets (N>20000).
 I wanted something easy to use (i.e. in written in python !) but also very fast (i.e. with C/C++ speed).
 I also wanted to produce animations of the t-SNE.
 To achieve all this I ended combining codes from multiple sources and writing a bit of code myself.
+I thought this might be useful for other people too so this is why I uploaded the code as a github repo.